 It’s better for us that this is about Jesus.
 If it’s about Jesus then it’s about us, too.
 For just as Christ was raised, we’ll be raised (1 Corinthians 15:17–20).
 More than a promise, we have an actual demonstration.
 There’s an empty tomb out there to remind us.

 The Path of Life

 So it’s about resurrection.
 And when David starts in verse 11, “You make known to me the path of life,” that’s what he’s talking about.
 The path of life is not mainly about the here and now.
 Calvin writes, “It is to form a very low estimate, indeed, of the grace of God to speak of him as a guide to his people in the path of life only for a very few years in this world” (Commentaries, p.
 233).
 There are tons of things in Holy Scripture about life in this world, but this isn’t one.
-The path of life isn’t about balancing your checkbook (though that’s a good thing), neither about the way of wisdom (not in this psalm, anyway), nor about the how-tos of faith (even when we need them).
+The path of life isn’t about balancing your checkbook (though that’s a good thing), neither is it about the way of wisdom (not in this psalm, anyway), nor about the how-tos of faith (even when we need them).

-The path of life is being united to God such that we’ll never be without him.
+The path of life is being united to God such that we’ll never be without Him.
 The path of life is what God makes known to us—not as a trail to follow, but as a promise to embrace.

 That’s the glorious shift in Psalm 16.
 It begins with our faith in God and ends with God’s faithfulness to us.
 He will not abandon us.
 No he won’t!
 He won’t.
 He makes known to us the path of life.
 Life beyond the grave.
-Life that ushers us into his presence where there is fullness of joy, at this right hand where there are pleasures forevermore.
+Life that ushers us into His presence where there is fullness of joy, at this right hand where there are pleasures forevermore.